Skip to content

 With Kitty, I have only achieved having tabs with the mentioned keymaps, but also haven't spent a great time digging into this.
 It does not seem to provide session management out of the box.
 Kittens are implied to perhaps enable some sort of session management here.

-With Ghostty, I get most of this working, except being able to branch out into tabs, as I already use tabs instead of sessions.
-What I really miss though, is the last part with a zoxide-powered project selector.
+With Ghostty, I have to use tabs instead of sessions.
+What I really miss though, is having a zoxide-powered project selector.
 Instead, I have to hit Cmd + t to create a new tab and then type in z someproj or zi someproj to select a project.
 Then I have to hit enter and finally execute nvim.
 It's okay, but this is something I might want to look into.
+Or, better, the tmux control mode will hopefully solve this.

 Cursor trail